-Copy Link option is available when both structures are selected from the PDB archive by providing PDB IDs as an input.
+Copy Link option is available when both structures are selected by providing Entry IDs as an input.
 After clicking on Copy Link button, the alignment results URL will be copied into your clipboard and can be pasted into e-mail, document, spreadsheet, notepad, or any other file or web page.

 1. Rigid Body Structure Alignment

 Alignment of the mammalian tubulin (1TUB.A) with a close structural homolog within prokaryotes, the bacterial cell division protein FtsZ (1FSZ.A), shows that these proteins are structurally similar (with reported RMSD 3.02) despite low sequence identity (13.5%).

 |Structural alignment of the mammalian tubulin (1TUB.A, in orange) and the bacterial cell division protein FtsZ (1FSZ.A, in blue)|